 ‘Message to the trolls and naysayers: stop the mummy (and daddy) shaming, the trolling, the blaming, the online maiming, the judging, the bullying, the bitching and the bloody back stabbing.
 We’re all losing our shit and need as much support as possible.
 We all do.
 Simply BE who you’re (hopefully) teaching your kids to be.
 Rise up and be a role model already.
 You don’t like something online, look away and get the heck on with your life.
 Stop causing pain to others and seek out the good wherever you can because once you see it, it becomes abundant.
 ‘Hurt people hurt people’ as psychologist @hillaryliannamcbride so wisely states.
 Heal yourself so you can stop hurting others.
 Rant over.
 Peace and love to all.
 I love this community on Instagram and despite a troll harassing me (and others) they will not win.
 Love yourself.
 It’s the greatest gift to give yourself.
 Once you do, no one can stop you shining your light brightly.
 Whatever people say about my family and I we are happy in our skin and lives and that’s what matters’.
 Hillary has written a super guest post on how to deal with trolls if you fancy a read of it.

-I was on ITV’s Good Morning Britain earlier this week debating whether hiring help is ‘lazy parenting’ and as you can no doubt tell, I certainly don’t this it is.
+I was on ITV’s Good Morning Britain earlier this week debating whether hiring help is ‘lazy parenting’ and as you can no doubt tell, I certainly don’t think it is.

 You can watch the debate below.